asgerhallas/Indentional/README.md

 ## What does it actually do?

-- Given a string, it will "measure" the indentation of the first indented line and use this as a baseline for the rest of the text.
+- Given a string, Indentional will "measure" the indentation of the first indented line and use this as a baseline for the rest of the text.
 In this way you can use the same indentation for the entire text without getting your spaces or tabs mixed into the resulting string.

-- It also handles newlines in the same way as markdown.
+- Indentional handles newlines in the same way as markdown.
 One newline will not show up in the resulting string, but two will.
 So in your code, you can break the text wherever you want, but the result message will still look great (with no unintended line breaks) in logs, alerts and the like.

+- Indentional removes trailing spaces on each line, except on the last line where they are clearly visible.
+Also removes trailing line breaks as it enables good looking identation, when using the extension methods.